cc-crack/migrate_idapython_to_pyenv/README.md

                           New Path to the python.dylib
     ```

-    For patching the default ida python lib path
+    For patching the default IDA python lib path

     ```zsh
     python2 ./patchall.py -n ~/.pyenv/versions/2.7.16/envs/idapython2716/libpython2.7.dylib